This article explains the concept behind the Enterprise system, including its components and the terminologies used.

 - Smart Connection.
 Plug-ins for Adobe’s InDesign and InCopy for accessing the Enterprise system.

-- Content Station.
+- Studio.
 A client application used for planning, creating, gathering, uploading, editing, and managing content.

 - Smart Mover.
 A stand-alone application primarily used for uploading content to or moving content within Enterprise or from/to other systems.